 It's Advent with a twist: instead of opening a box for a daily treat, we are asking people to put an essential food bag item into a box every day during December.
 As an alternative, making a £3 donation is enough to buy someone in need a foodbag meal over the Christmas period.

 Thanks to donations, last year 90 foodbags were given out during the Christmas week, making sure 170 people had a Christmas they would otherwise have had to go without.
 In total Nourish provided 1,530 meals over the festive period.

-For those who want to take part, Nourish has created a Christmas wishlist of their most needed items:
+For those who want to take part, here is a Christmas wishlist of our most needed items:

 - Christmas treats

 - Tinned potatoes